release-argus/Website/content/en/docs/Config/slack.md

 - web_url
 - version

 The default Slack message format assumes that when `web_url` is defined, it is a link to the services changelog.
-Then, in any notifications by Hymenaios about that service, you should get a clickable 'changelog' button that takes you to that `web_url`.
+Then, in any notifications by Argus about that service, you should get a clickable 'changelog' button that takes you to that `web_url`.